If you'd like to know more on how to deploy MyGlue, please view MyGlue Deployment Guide.

 You may have multiple configurations documented for your client, but you only want to share their current, active Workstations and Laptops that are deployed at their site with them.

-- Click the pencil next to the Laptop LP1 to edit the configuration.
+- Click the pencil icon next to the Laptop LP1 to edit the configuration.

 - On the edit screen, scroll down to Security, click Specific Groups and/or Users can access this Configuration.

-You will see these changes in IT Glue immediately.
+Back within IT Glue, you will see these changes immediately.

 Additional Use Cases